ba01ei/xcassets-filler/README.md

 # xcassets-filler

+Hate to create a bunch of app icon files with different sizes and drag them one by one into asset catalog?
+Then this might be helpful for you.

-This fills an xcassets bundle (Xcode Asset Catalog) with one image or one solid color.
+xcassets-filler fills an xcassets bundle (Xcode Asset Catalog) with one image or a solid color.

 ## Prerequisites